luslab/oz-bulk-rnaseq/H. Differential Expression.md

 [StatQuest video on DESeq2 normalisation](https://www.youtube.com/watch?v=UFB993xufUU)
 1. Log^e^ of all gene count values.
 0 counts become -Infinity
 2. Average each Gene (row) logs (i.e. the Geometric Average).
 This removes impact of outliers.
 Averaging a row with a -Inf value becomes -Inf.
+3. Filter out Genes with Infinity i.e. if any of the samples had a 0 count.
+4. Subtract the average log value from log(counts)

 All DESeq2 information is available at: http://bioconductor.org/packages/devel/bioc/vignettes/DESeq2/inst/doc/DESeq2.html#differential-expression-analysis